nkpatro/docker-youtrack/README.md

 # docker-youtrack

-*Easy youtrack deployment using docker*
+*Easy [youtrack](http://www.jetbrains.com/youtrack/) deployment using docker*

-These Dockerfiles allow you to easily build images to deploy your own [youtrack](http://www.jetbrains.com/youtrack/) instance.

-## Disclaimer
-Besides that, as always, use these scripts with care.

-Don't forget to back up your data very often, too.

 ## Requirements
-Docker has to run.
-It supports many platforms like Ubuntu, Arch Linux, Mac OS X, Windows, EC2 or the Google Cloud.
-[Click here](http://docs.docker.io/en/latest/installation/) to get specific infos on how to install on your platform.
+You should have Docker running on you machine

-## Oh nice!
-How do I do it?
+## Where do I start?
 1. Install docker.
 [It's not very hard.](http://docs.docker.io/en/latest/installation/)
 2. Run it!
 (Stop with CTRL-C, repeat at pleasure)

   `docker run -t -i -p 8080:8080 dzwicker/docker-youtrack`

-Now open your browser and point it to `http://localhost:8080` and rejoice. :)
+Now open your browser and point it to `http://localhost:8080` and have fun. :)

 ## Do it as service in ubuntu/debian
 1. Create directory to store data